sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![noisy large unet v3](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/denoised1.png)

 ### Batch Normalization
-Batch normalization is a technique for improving the performance and stability of artificial neural networks.
+To increase the stability of a neural network, batch normalization normalizes the output of a previous activation layer by subtracting the batch mean and dividing by the batch standard deviation.
 It is a technique to provide any layer in a neural network with inputs that are zero mean/unit variance.
-It is used to normalize the input layer by adjusting and scaling the activations, in other words, if an algorithm learned some X to Y mapping, and if the distribution of X changes, then we might need to retrain the learning algorithm by trying to align the distribution of X with the distribution of Y.[23]
+If an algorithm learned some X to Y mapping, and if the distribution of X changes, then we might need to retrain the learning algorithm by trying to align the distribution of X with the distribution of Y.[23]

 When adding batch normalization to Unet model per convolution layer on the noised data, the mean iou is improved:
 ```